-The Hare and Hounds House House Harriers is pleased to make donations to local charities and/or causes in which H5 members have a personal interest.
-As well as periodic donations made from Club funds, we also raise money post-run by selling portions of the most scrummy cakes imaginable, all made by our very own team of Cake Bakers, lead by "Master Baker" (don't say it too quickly) Frau KR.
+H5 supports local charities and/or causes in which H5 members have a personal interest.
+As well as periodic donations made from Hash funds, we also raise money post-run by selling portions of the most scrummy cakes imaginable, all made by our very own team of Cake Bakers, lead by "Master Bakers" (don't say it too quickly) Lady P and Catch IT.

 Our illustrious Cake Bakers bring their edible wares to runs, where they are eagerly scoffed by hashers in exchange for a donation of some coin of the realm.
-When the money dropped in the Cake Charity Pot (shown left) exceeds £100, a donation of £100 is made to one of our supported charities, selected in rotation.
-Once a total of £200 has been donated to a charity, we review whether we should continue to support it, or to select a new charity.
+When the money dropped in The M (our Cake Charity Pot, shown left) exceeds £100, a donation of £100 is made to one of our supported charities, selected by the Master Bakers and Mismanagement in rotation.

-- the Ichthyosis Support Group – ichthyosis is a fairly rare genetic skin condition
+- Ichthyosis Support Group – ichthyosis is a fairly rare genetic skin condition

-- Keech Hospice – provides emotional and practical support for adults and children diagnosed with a life-limiting condition.
+- Keech Hospice Care, Luton – providing emotional and practical support for adults and children diagnosed with a life-limiting condition.

-- the Royal National Lifeboat Institution – saving lives at sea
+- Royal National Lifeboat Institution – saving lives at sea

-Santa regularly leaves a sackful of children's toys at our Xmas Posh Nosh event, which go to the Women's Refuge in Stevenage
+- And Santa regularly leaves a sackful of children's toys at our Xmas Posh Nosh event and this finds its way to a local Women's Refuge

 And we have supported many more organisations